zephyr-data-specs/GMNS/Small_Network_Examples/Lima/AequilibraE/README.md

 ## Requirements
 ⚠️This example uses AEquilibraE version 0.6.5, which is _not_ the latest version.
 AequilibraE dependencies include Python 3.5, 3.6 or 3.7 (3.7 is recommended), and openmatrix.
 For further information, please see https://www.aequilibrae.com

+Recommended steps:
+1. Make sure you have a supported version of python
+2. pip install aequilibrae==0.6.5
+3. pip install openmatrix

 ## Inputs
 1. Nodes as a .csv flat file in GMNS format
 2. Links as a .csv flat file in GMNS format